xtuml/bridgepoint/doc-bridgepoint/notes/4896_scoped_path/4896_scoped_path.dnt.md

 6.3.1.1.1 Oal_validate.java::ScopedSegment

 Implementation for parser rule validation and instance creation is performed by functions (S_SYNC) that are implemented in OAL.
 The BridgePoint architecture allows a BridgePoint developer to mark S_SYNCs  that contain these parser implementation functions.
-The mark, which is handled by MC-Java, is placed in the description field of a package that contains these operations is:
+The mark, which is handled by MC-Java, is placed in the description field of a S_SYNC that shall be part of the generated Oal_validation class:
 ParserValidateFunction: TRUE

 When a S_SYNC is marked as "ParserValidateFunction: TRUE" (or ParserUtilityFunction: TRUE) the generated code is output to a file: bp.als.oal/src/org/xtuml/bp/als/oal/Oal_validate.java.
 This Oal_validate.java file is initially created from an archetype, bp.als/arc/validate_gen.arc.

-For this work, validate_gen.arc shall be modified and a new class and array introduced to allow the parsed scoped segments to be changed.
+For this work, validate_gen.arc shall be modified and a new class and array introduced to allow the parsed scoped segments to be cached.
 Following is the class and array that shall be introduced:

 ```